jsr6720/goodreads-csv-to-md/posts/2020-08-26-an-elegant-puzzle.md

 ## My Review 5/5

+### Date Read
+2020/08/26

+### Date Added
+2020/03/24

-A great, recent, look at software engineering management from a fellow engineer.
+My Thoughts: A great, recent, look at software engineering management from a fellow engineer.
 Covers lots of topics and easily thumb-able to specific areas of interest.

 ---